Achievable logoAchievable logo

 • Capital gains distributions

-Capital appreciation (growth) occurs when fund shares rise in value.
-For example, shares are purchased at $20 per share, then sold at $30 a few years later.
-Share prices rise when the collective value of the investments in the fund rise, and vice versa.
-Using a bond fund as an example, its share price would likely rise if interest rates fell.
-As we learned in the bond fundamentals unit, debt securities maintain an inverse relationship with interest rates.
-Therefore, a bond fund would likely experience an increase in overall value when interest rates decline.
-If the fund were stock-based, its value would rise when the collective value of the stocks in the portfolio increased.
+For example, consider a bond fund.
+Its share price would likely rise if interest rates fell.
+As we learned in the bond fundamentals unit, debt securities have an inverse relationship with interest rates.
+So, when interest rates decline, the bonds in the fund tend to increase in value, which can increase the fund’s overall value.
+If the fund were stock-based, its value would rise when the combined value of the stocks in the portfolio increased.

 *Income payments from mutual funds are considered dividends, even if the income originates as interest.
 For example, a bond fund holding debt securities receives interest from the investments in the portfolio.
 When the interest is re-distributed to the bond fund’s shareholders, it is considered a dividend distribution.